shreyasnikte/TU-Delft-Thesis/README.md

 This LaTeX document by Shreyas Nikte is a Thesis report written at TU Delft.
-The work will be carried on on the report till the end of July 2019
+The work was be carried on on the report till the end of August 2019